Twelve-Day War: 17 June

 In the morning, Iran launched about 20 missiles at Israel, lightly injuring five people, and struck targets across Israel, hitting Tel Aviv as well as residential neighbourhoods in Bat Yam and Tamra.
-Ynet reported that an Iranian missile struck the city of Herzliya, damaging an eight-storey building and setting an empty bus on fire.
+Ynet reported that an Iranian missile struck the city of Herzliya, damaging an eight-story building and setting an empty bus on fire.
 Explosions were heard in the Dan district surrounding Tel Aviv and West Jerusalem.
 The IDF said it shot down 30 Iranian drones overnight.
 The IRGC claimed to have hit a military intelligence centre and a Mossad operations planning centre.
 Four impacts occurred in Tel Aviv, with one directly striking Camp Moshe Dayan.
 An Iranian ballistic missile attack toward northern Israel during the evening was successfully intercepted by Israel.

 The IDF said 40% of Iran's ballistic missile launchers had been destroyed.
 The Institute for the Study of War in the US noted that the five morning attacks had fewer missiles than previous salvos, which it held as indicating a degradation of Iran's missile forces.

-The IDF assassinated Major-General Ali Shadmani just days after he was appointed as a commander of Khatam al-Anbiya Headquarters.
+The IDF assassinated Major-General Ali Shadmani just days after he was appointed as a commander of Khatam al-Anbiya Central Headquarters.
 According to The Jerusalem Post, Shadmani was killed alongside dozens of IRGC officers.
 Israel said that it conducted "several extensive strikes" on military targets in western Iran, targeting missile launchers and unmanned aerial vehicle (UAV) storage facilities.
 According to Mehr News Agency, an Israeli rocket hit a checkpoint in Kashan, killing three people and injuring four others.
 Israeli forces struck a residential building in Tehran, according to IRNA, which also reported that three people were rescued from the rubble by the Red Crescent.
 The IDF announced that it conducted heavy strikes against Iranian ballistic missile launchers in Isfahan using 60 fighter jets and that 12 missile storage and launch sites were hit during the attacks.
 The state-owned Bank Sepah was targeted in a cyberattack, with the hacker group Predatory Sparrow claiming responsibility.
 Israeli jets hit Iranian missile launchers in western Iran and the Iranian Army claimed to have shot down 28 "hostile aircraft" including a spy drone.
 Israel denied the latter claims.